Relief of Mithras killing a bull

 myminifactory

-The Roman deity Mithras appears in the historical record in the late 1st century A.D., and disappears from it in the late 4th century A.D.
-Unlike the major mythological figures of Graeco-Roman religion, such as Jupiter and Hercules, no ancient source preserves the mythology of the god.
-The temples of Mithras were always an underground cave, featuring a relief of Mithras killing the bull.
-This relief of gypsum dating from the second century was found under the Palazzo Montecitorio in 1907 and bought by the Liebighaus at Frankfort.
-Mithras is here depicted slaying the bull, which wears a broad belt around its body.
-The dog's head near the wound; the other animals have got lost.
-On either side Cautes (r) and Cautopates (l), cross-legged.
-Traces of painting: Mithras' face, hair and hands are gilt; his garments are red with a green meander-rim; the bull and the dog are red as well as the garments and the hands of the torchbearers.
+The Roman deity Mithras first appears in historical records during the late 1st century A.D. and disappears from them in the late 4th century A.D.
+Unlike the major mythological figures of Graeco-Roman religion, such as Jupiter and Hercules, no ancient source preserves the mythology of this god.
+The temples of Mithras were always located underground, featuring a relief of Mithras killing the bull.
+This relief made of gypsum dates from the second century and was found under the Palazzo Montecitorio in 1907 before being purchased by the Liebighaus at Frankfort.
+Mithras is shown here slaying the bull, which wears a broad belt around its body.
+The dog's head near the wound remains visible; the other animals have been lost.
+On either side of Mithras are Cautes (right) and Cautopates (left), who sit cross-legged.
+Remains of painting show that Mithras' face, hair, and hands were gilded; his garments were red with a green meander-rim; the bull and the dog as well as the garments and the hands of the torchbearers were also red.
 This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+Scan The World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for public access.
+Scan The World is an open source community effort; if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.

 Download Model from myminifactory